The Complete Guide to Milford Sound© Unsplash

 Milford Sound for Budget Travellers

 Sure, most travellers would associate Milford Sound with cruises or scenic flights, but you can easily enjoy the “Eighth Wonder of the World” without digging too far into your pockets.
-Lace up your hiking shoes and enjoy a myriad of trails that take you through the glacier-carved landscapes that formed Milford Sound and the surrounding Fiordland National Park.
+Lace up your hiking shoes and enjoy the myriad of trails that take you through the glacier-carved landscapes that formed Milford Sound and the surrounding Fiordland National Park.
 There are walks at Milford Sound, but some of the best can be found along the Milford Sound Road.
-Find out what are the best walks, as well as how to find the cheapest cruise, in The Guide to Milford Sound on a Budget.
+Find out what are the best walks, as well as how to find the cheapest cruise, in The Budget & Backpacking Guide to Milford Sound.

 Things to Do on a Budget